Monday, October 3, 2011

 If you want to comment on a tweet you should retweet it.* That is by far the best way to comment on a tweet.
 Detached comments are time-wasters.

-If the tweet is too long to accommodate both the retweet and your comment, retweet part of the tweet and/or keep your comment short, or send the comment in a separate followup tweet.
+If the tweet is too long to accommodate both the retweet and your comment, retweet part of the tweet and/or keep your comment short, or send the comment in a separate followup tweet, or use a long tweet tool like twitlonger.

 Almost always, the right way to comment on a tweet is to retweet it with your comment.

-If you retweet, it's not necessary to add a comment; the act of retweeting itself is a powerful comment in and of itself.
-It's a statement that "this is something I find worthy of sharing with those people who trust me enough to follow me".
+If you retweet, it's not even necessary to add a comment; the act of retweeting is a powerful comment in and of itself.
+It says: "this is something I find worthy of sharing with those people who trust me enough to follow me".

-So if you're going to take the time to comment on a tweet, you might as well send something intelligible.
+If you're going to take the time to comment on a tweet, send something intelligible.

 Tweets referencing blog posts